petersonbr/cuba-translations-addon/README.md

 This project includes all available translations in the [translations](https://github.com/cuba-platform/translations) project in a single add-on.
 The goal is to help new users evaluating the platform in their native language (when available) because not all languages have a dedicated addon.

+* This project only wraps CUBA-Platform translation project as an addon.
+Any changes in the translation values should be done in the translation project.
+* English and Russian translations are removed because they are already included in CUBA-Platform by default.
+* Some translations have a different folder hierarchy and will not work (IDP for example).

 ## Installation

 **NOTE**: This add-on's repository is officially linked to the main CUBA repository.